usgs/hazdev-geoserve-ws/README.md

 Geological Survey.

 ## Getting Started
-We recommend using `homebrew` to install application dependencies.
+On OS X, we recommend using `homebrew` to install application dependencies.

 ### Dependencies